esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 Because reaching out isn't the last resort when everything else fails.
 It's the first reality we keep trying to avoid: we need help more than we need solutions.

-The writing that follows came from a season when I learned to speak honestly instead of performing politely.
+The song in this chapter came from a season when I learned to speak honestly instead of performing politely.
 When "But then I prayed" became the turning point in every valley I walked through.

 Prayer—conversation with the Divine, with your deepest self, with what's Real—in the swamp doesn't look like prayer on the mountaintop (or in a flashy church setting).
 Mountaintop prayer is full of gratitude and joy, hands raised, voice strong.
 Swamp prayer is different.